singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 ```

 #### 5. Push to GitHub.
-The final task before we're done setting up and ready for Netlify, is to use the push command with git, as in the following line in Terminal/Command prompt:
+The final task before we're done setting up and ready for netlify, is to use the push command with git, as in the following line in Terminal/Command prompt:

 ```
 git push -u origin master